Yair-Zadok/Confidential-PDF-Generator/README.md

 # Confidential-PDF-Generator
-This PDF tool removes selectable text from
+This PDF tool removes selectable text from PDF files